RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 In any case, you will always be able to reconstitute the entirety of your source file by following the location attributes of the returned tokens.

-## An example: simple and full tokens,
+## An example: simple and full tokens

 <a id="simple"></a>

 ### Structure of simple tokens